 - Origins Available:

 The surname Combworth was first found in West Yorkshire at Upper Cumberworth or Lower Cumberworth, both small villages that date back collectively to the Domesday Book of 1086 where they were listed as Cumbreuurde.
 Alternatively, the surname's origin could lie in Cumberworth, a small village and civil parish in the East Lindsey district of Lincolnshire.
 This local was listed as Combreuorde in the Domesday Book.
 In all cases, the place names derive their origin from the Old English personal name "Cumbre" + "worth" as in "enclosure of a man called Cumbra, or of the Britons."

-Important Dates for the Combworth family
+Early History of the Combworth family

 This web page shows only a small excerpt of our Combworth research.
 Another 140 words (10 lines of text) covering the years 1510, 1600, 1415, 1455 and 1487 are included under the topic Early Combworth History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Comberworth, Comerworth, Comberworthy, Comerworthy, Cumberworth and many more.

 Early Notables of the Combworth family (pre 1700)